randidev/monorepo-firebase/README.md

 npm run serve
 ```

-By running the above command, firebase will give the endpoint like this `http://127.0.0.1:5001/ebuddy-71246/us-central1/fetchUserData`.
+By running the above command, firebase will give the endpoint like this `http://localhost:5001/ebuddy-71246/us-central1/fetchUserData`.

-Then, on the frontend we can change the base API URL (`/src/config/urls.ts`) in this variable `BE_API` to `http://127.0.0.1:5001/ebuddy-71246/us-central1` so the frontend able to use the API from Firebase emulator
+Then, on the frontend we can change the base API URL (`/src/config/urls.ts`) in this variable `BE_API` to `http://localhost:5001/ebuddy-71246/us-central1` and the rest of the endpoints needs to be change to `camel case` such as `fetchUserData` instead of `kebab-case` so the frontend able to use the API from Firebase emulator

 ### Self Reflection